 ‘Hejira’ my Southerly 135.
 Mast head cutter rig

 When touring the Northshore factory while they tried to sell us a new model 42RST (not a patch on the 135 – in my opinion…..), we saw a specially commissioned 135 (number 30) under construction, ordered by a discerning Australian.
 This was costing in excess of £500,000 and I subsequently saw her in Plymouth where I was kindly shown over her (my first viewing of a series III) and also, perversely, we subsequently saw her anchored off Positano in Italy – another story.
 The 135 would fit the bill and the later series III with the twin rudders offered the best sailing properties and better accommodation.
-My one reservation was the lack of control of the stern when maneuvering under power as there was no prop wash control without a central rudder behind the propeller.
+My one reservation was the lack of control of the stern when manoeuvring under power as there was no prop wash control without a central rudder behind the propeller.
 It became clear that this shortfall had been identified by others and Northshore had, as a special (expensive) modification, added a third central rudder behind the prop affording the control that I was used to while increasing grip when carrying a large sail plan off the wind.

 In the mean time, I had moved the Jeanneau to Baie des Anges near Nice with the kind help of my friend Andrew (and a couple of others).
 I am indebted to Andrew for both arranging a berth and for his immense efforts to sell her through his brokerage in the marina.
 This was all substantially above and beyond a normal commercial relationship and I am most grateful to him in completing a successful and satisfactory sale.
 I joined the Southerly Owners Association, posted a wanted advertisement on their web site and commenced courting hull number 23, launched in 2004 which was tentatively up for sale.
 Although the yacht turned out to be ‘not as advertised’ (I could write a book about this alone) and I ended up taking the Dutch surveyor (unsuccessfully) to court in Holland, the deal had been done and I sailed her back from Dordrecht with the help of Andrew and Peter.
 The problems although substantial and enormously expensive – see the technical entry for modifications and improvements, they were not beyond repair and now, as a result of the repairs and improvements, I have a much better yacht than when she was new.
 As I have mentioned on the home page, she was re-named ‘Hejira’ after the Jeanneau was re-registered in Ireland as ‘Wave Dancer’.